 1. Direct distribution

-This first system comprises directly performing merchandise distribution activities.
+This first system is comprised of directly performing merchandise distribution activities.
 However, you may also suggest that producers serve as distributors to market and distribute their items to buyers.

 This distribution procedure typically demands a reassessment of the company’s investment size.
 As a result, each organization will invest differently to put this system in place.